Personal Injury Protection for Car Insurance Explained

 • No-fault coverage

 Medical payments coverage (MedPay) offers a simpler alternative to PIP in states where PIP isn't required.
 MedPay provides no-fault payment for medical and funeral expenses but doesn't include lost wage replacement or household services.
-At roughly $5–$25 per month, MedPay is a more affordable option for basic medical protection — though it comes with considerably fewer benefits than full PIP coverage.
+At roughly $4–$35/month depending on insurer and limit, MedPay is a more affordable option for basic medical protection — though it comes with considerably fewer benefits than full PIP coverage.
+Importantly, PIP is not subject to subrogation in most states, meaning you can use your benefits and still pursue additional compensation from an at-fault driver without reimbursing your insurer.
+MedPay, by contrast, must typically be repaid if you recover from a third party.
+You can also carry both, with MedPay filling any PIP gaps that remain.

 Coverage Limitations